 It will be useful to have small bills, US$1, $5, $10, and $20.
 Because most vendors will give you change in the Cambodian currency, Riel and as this currency has low exchange rates, you do not want to accumulate this throughout your trip.
 Therefore, better to have exact or close to exact change at all times.

 ATMs are readily available in the populated areas.
 Hotels also except both cash and cards.
 Hostels mostly accept cash.

 I do not recommend carrying around large amounts of cash but up to around $50 in small notes on the body should be plenty for the day's activities, like bike hire, tuk tuk, and food.

 For my previous 3 week trip, I got around $500-800 in small change and used a hotel safe to keep what I was not using.
 I, then withdrew cash in larger bills as I needed it for accommodation or tours - or used my card.
-I am not saying this is the best way but that's what I did. over 5 years ago
+I am not saying this is the best way but that's what I did. almost 6 years ago

 I always change my money into local currency when i travel , in cambodia it is also better to have riel in my opinion, with dollers they wil charge you ( for example) 2 dollar for a bottle of water or just 2000 riel which i belive is not even one dollar, have done this in vietnam and burma as well , bleive me it is better and yes more fun as well to use thier currency